 Peer pressure, or peer acceptance is a powerful motivator.

-It was just last week when my wife and I were on the way home from a trip, listening to the last part of Matthew, when the narrator spoke of the disciples reactions in the garden.
+It was just last week when my wife and I were on the way home from a trip, listening to the last part of Matthew, when the narrator spoke of the disciples r.
 Wifey looked over at me and said we would have done the same.

 And Alice came to mind.

-I recalled the time when circumstances around me changed my life, creating a certain mindset in a 11 year old boy.
-When my friends laughed, I heated up and I walked away.
-I curled up a little bit inside and began to pull away from “hanging” with my friends.
-It was just one circumstance, and I should have laughed it off with my friends, but the pride of life was lurking in my heart, and it bit me hard.
+time when around me ca certain mindset.
+When my friends laughed, I heated up and I walked away I curled up inside and began to pull away from “hanging” with my friends.
+It was just one , and I ould have laughed it off with my friends, but the pride of life was , and it bit me hard.
 So hard that it would impact my entire life.

 Similarly, the disciples fell into a crucible of pressure that forced them to react, and to run, only moments after they had committed their undying love for the Master.